-• Register for the appropriate section (see Schedule of Classes).
+- Register for the appropriate section (see Schedule of Classes).
 For Occupational Work Experience sections, students must be working or interning in a field directly related to their educational or occupational goals.
-All others must register for a General Work Experience section.

-- Pick-up and complete the required application packet in the Business Building Room 1K, or online at www.collegeofthedesert.edu, click on Academic Programs then Work Experience. - Attend an orientation (in person or online).
-Students who complete the orientation online will need to return their application to the Business Building Room 1K, during the first two days of the session.
+All others must register for a General Work Experience section. - Pick-up and complete the required application packet in the Administration Building, Room 9 (Admin-9), or online- click on Academic Programs then Work Experience. - Attend an orientation (in person or online).
+Students who complete the orientation online will need to return their application to the Administration Building, Room 9 (Admin-9), during the first two days of the session.